dronemist/Road-traffic-simulator/README.md

 ********************************************************
 This is a road Traffic simulator built in c++ using opengl
 Version: 1.0
-By: Siddhant Mago, 2017CS50419
+By: </br>
+Siddhant Mago </br>
-    Jay Nitin Paranjape, 2017CS10355
+    Jay Nitin Paranjape
 ********************************************************
 ## Description
-In this assignment we simulated a road traffic intersection in c++ using openGl.
+- In this assignment we simulated a road traffic intersection in c++ using openGl.
 We did so only for uni-directional road where the traffic flows only in a single direction.
-We also added a traffic signal where the vehicles may or may not stop, depending on the colour of the signal.
+- We also added
+a traffic signal where the vehicles may or may not stop, depending on the colour of the signal.
 In the case of stopping we have assumed that deceleration can tend to infinity ie we have assumed instant stopping to prevent an accident.
 Furthermore, we have used newton laws of motion to govern the movement of different vehicles on the road.
-We have also added overtaking in our code.
+- We have also added overtaking in our code.
 Overtaking takes place only if the adjacent lanes of a vehicle are empty, overtaking from the right side is preferable as compared to overtake from the left side, however, functionally overtaking can take place from both the directions.

 ## Configuration
 We have used an `.ini` file similar to config.ini to run our simulation.